Triplicane: Politics

 Triplicane is a part of Chepauk-Triplicane assembly constituency which in turn a part of Central Chennai Constituency.
 The MLA Hostel is located on Wallajah Road.
 Rajaji Hall in the same campus, which was built between 1800 and 1802, used to have a role in state administration.
 At present, it houses the offices of the Tamil Nadu State Raffle.

 Public transport

 Being situated in the central region of the city, Triplicane is well connected to various places in Chennai.
-The MTC had bus termini such as the Ice House and Triplicane (located at Pycrofts Road).
+The MTC operates bus termini such as Ice House and Triplicane (located at Pycrofts Road).
 The Triplicane bus terminus, one of the oldest bus termini in the city, is not functional now.
 The MTC has moved all services which were originating from Triplicane to the near-by Anna square terminus and some services are extended to Broadway.
 The MRTS has two stations Thiruvallikeni and Light House railway station on the Chennai Beach–Velachery elevated rail corridor serving the neighbourhood.
 In addition, the neighbourhood is served by private auto rickshaws.